Heaven's Prisoners: Production

-Teri Hatcher recalled a funny situation that happened while she was shooting her frontal nude scene on a balcony.
+Teri Hatcher recalled a awkward situation that happened while she was shooting her frontal nude scene on a balcony.
 "We were shooting at a beautiful old plantation house which is also a popular museum in New Orleans," said Teri.
 "I had been doing the scene all afternoon.
 I was standing on the balcony and I walked past these huge glass doors.
 Out of the corner of my eye I saw about 20 men and women in their seventies, just standing, staring at me as I walked past them completely naked.
 All I could do was burst into laughter.
 They were on a museum tour - caught in the wrong place at the wrong time."

 Reception

 The film opened in fifth place grossing $2,308,797 its opening weekend playing in a total of 907 theaters at its widest point.
-However the film was a box office failure, grossing only $5,009,305, far below its $25,000,000 budget.
+The film was a box office failure, grossing only $5,009,305, far below its $25,000,000 budget.
 The film also received generally negative reviews with a 16% "rotten" rating on Rotten Tomatoes based on 19 reviews.
 Teri Hatcher's performance earned her a Golden Raspberry Award nomination for Worst Supporting Actress.